 Make sure you guess

-You do not even have to approach every question, especially the difficult ones, as I mentioned above.
+You do not even have to approach every question on the GRE exam, especially the difficult ones, as I mentioned above.
 But make sure at the very end that you guess, because there is no penalty for guessing.
 So randomly give yourself enough time at the end to bubble in every question.
-A little bit of luck can go a long way! (- assuming you know how to study for the math section!)
+A little bit of luck can go a long way! (assuming you know how to study for the math section!)